El Halconazo: Massacre

 That night army elements guarded the National Palace and Luis Echeverría announced an investigation into the killing and said he would punish the guilty.
 Alfonso Martínez Domínguez, then-Mexico City governor, and Julio Sánchez Vargas, attorney general, denied that there were Halcones and police chief Escobar blamed the students for creating extremist groups within their movement.
 A week passed before Escobar accepted that there were Halcones, but denied their involvement in the massacre.
 The high number of journalists and photographers hit and arrested by Halcones managed to contradict the government's official version.
 Martínez Domínguez tendered his resignation on June 15 to Echeverría because he was convinced that the protesters had been provoked, among other things, so the government had an excuse to get rid of him.
 Despite this, Martínez Domínguez was known for many years as "Halconzo", in reference to the Corpus Thursday Massacre.

 The number of dead in the demonstration discouraged many students, but also led others to be radicalized, some of whom later formed urban guerrilla organizations.
 Students in 1971 especially demanded the democratization of education, control of the university budget by students and teachers, and that it represent 12% of the GDP.
 They also demanded political freedom wherein workers, peasants, students, and intellectuals could enjoy real democratic freedoms and control the social system; quality education for everyone, especially farmers and workers; greater respect for cultural diversity; strict democratic transparency; and support for the political union of the workers.

 Los Halcones

 The Halcones were a Mexican paramilitary group created in the late 1960s and led by Colonel Manuel Díaz Escobar, then deputy director of General Services of the Federal District Department.

-Legal case

-In 2005, there was discussion in Mexico as whether the statute of limitations for the crimes committed in the Corpus Christi Massacre had expired or the criminals could still be judged responsible.
-On 29 November 2006, Luis Echeverría Álvarez pleaded guilty and was put on house arrest.
-In 2009 he was exonerated on the grounds that there was not sufficient evidence against him to support the charge of genocide.